• Skip to primary navigation

 • Whisk the wet ingredients to combine.

-• Add the eggs to the bowl of your stand mixer fitted with the whisk attachment (or large bowl with an electric mixer).
+• Add the eggs to the bowl of your stand mixer fitted with the whisk attachment (or a large bowl with an electric mixer).

 • Whip the eggs on high speed until foamy (2-3 minutes).
 Continue to whip the egg mixture until the mixture falls off the whisk in a thick ribbon that doesn’t disappear for 1-2 seconds.

-• Reduce the speed to medium, and add the granulated sugar, one tablespoon at a time while continuing to whip.
+• Reduce the speed to medium, and add the granulated sugar, one tablespoon at a time, while continuing to whip.

-Some recipes use egg whites only, while some separate the egg whites and egg yolks adding them at different stages of the sponge cake recipe.
+Some recipes use egg whites only, while some separate the egg whites and egg yolks, adding them at different stages of the sponge cake recipe.
 I prefer to keep it simple using the whole egg in one application.

 collage showing how to finish the batter.